vfssantos/unified_theory/unified_theory/06_600cell_slicing.md

 **Total**: $1 + 12 + 20 + 12 + 30 + 12 + 20 + 12 + 1 = 120$ ✓

+> **Verification (2025-11-25):** This multiplicity table has been numerically verified by projecting all 240 E₈ roots through the Moxness golden projection (§4.3.1) with the standard rotation (§4.3.2).
+The inner 600-cell heights match exactly: {0, ±φ⁻¹, ±1, ±φ, ±2} with the counts above.

 ---

 ## 6.3 Perpendicular Radii